OffByNone/Omniscience/README.md

 	activate
 	cfx run -b "C:\program files\nightly\firefox.exe"
-		--On my desktop something happened awhile back and I need to specify the binary, a reinstall of firefox would likely fix the issue and maybe someday I will do it but for now I just specify the binary manually with the -b flag
-		--Needs to be run from the root of your addon
+		--On my desktop something happened awhile back and I need to specify the binary, with the -b flag --Needs to be run from the root of your addon
 JPM